PC/Network Technician Certification Program

 This module will explore the TCP/IP protocol suite through an understanding of how the OSI model works.
 We will explore the interaction of network communications as it relates to the different layers of the model.
 In covering the TCP/IP suite we will discuss client IP configurations including: IP Addresses, Subnet Masks, Default Gateways, DNS servers and how DHCP is used to dynamically supply these settings.
 Students will also learn how DNS works in resolving Domain names to IP addresses, and how Website URL’s and IP addresses are linked in the global DNS directory system.
 Student’s will also learn how to dissect an IP address and subnet mask to quickly determine the host device's Network address, Broadcast address, and the valid range of addresses in its network.
 With this knowledge, we will explore how to troubleshoot IP networks configured into organizational VLANs.

-The CWTS™ (Certified Wireless Technology Specialist) Certification is the latest certification from the CWNP Program.
-CWTS is an entry-level enterprise WLAN certification, and is the first high-stakes certification geared specifically towards both WLAN sales and support staff for the Enterprise WLAN industry.
-The CWTS Certification verifies sales and support staffs are specialists in WLAN technology and have all the fundamental knowledge, tools and terminology necessary to be successful in the exciting and rapidly growing Enterprise WLAN industry.
+The Certified Wireless Technician CWT and Certified Wireless Specialist CWS™ Certifications are the latest certifications from the CWNP Program.
+These certifications are entry-level enterprise WLAN certifications, and is geared specifically towards both WLAN sales and support staff for the Enterprise WLAN industry.
+The Certifications verifies sales and support staffs are specialists in WLAN technology and have all the fundamental knowledge, tools and terminology necessary to be successful in the exciting and rapidly growing Enterprise WLAN industry.

 This module will introduce the student to the world of UNIX/Linux which is gaining in popularity in the area on E-Commerce and web hosting.
 Students will learn to install and navigate through Linux to become familiar with its look and feel.
 CompTIA does not presently test on any UNIX/Linux objectives, but it is important that students who complete our program have at least a minimal exposure to this OS environment.